See also:

 refers to one of the following risk levels:

-- stable: (default) This is the latest, tested, working stable version of the charmed operator.
+- stable: (default) This is the latest, tested, working stable version of the charm.

 - candidate: A release candidate.
 There is high confidence this will work fine, but there may be minor bugs.